amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section4.md

     '''
     return patient_input.dict_records["her2score"]

-#now we should pass the above function to the split function
+#now we should pass the above function to the dataloader.
 dl = pydmed.extensions.dl.LabelBalancedDL(
             func_getlabel_of_patient=func_getlabel_of_patient,\
             "... other args same as those of the normal LightDL."